farahdee/SECP1513-Technology-Information-System/Assignment 1: UTM Digital Open Day.md

 # Summary
 Our visit to UTMDigital during the UTMDigital Open Day was an eye-opening experience.
 We learned how UTMDigital manages essential digital services for the university, including campus networking, data centre operations, cybersecurity, and software-related support.

+# Reflection
+The UTMDigital Open Day provided valuable exposure to how digital services support teaching, learning, and university operations.
+Through interactions with UTMDigital staff, we gained a better understanding of areas such as networking, cybersecurity, and system management.
+This experience also improved our teamwork and communication skills as we worked together to gather information and complete our tasks.
+Overall, the event increased our awareness of the importance of digital technology in education and encouraged us to apply this knowledge in our academic journey.

 # Improvement Suggestions
 - Provide a better digital map of the booths so students can plan their visit and not miss the important sections.